ChristianGeorgiev/CustomHttpServer/README.md

-The project is a HTTP Server, that has very basic functionality
+The project is a HTTP Server, that has basic functionality

 Functionality:
 - the server can listen on a given port for requests